sebastiancarter/chessBot/README.md

 # Welcome to my chess bot / chess engine
 I made this mostly just for fun and a bit of experience, using some stuff I learned in my AI class.
 I currently have a random bot which makes random choices and a minimax bot using alpha beta pruning.
-The minimax bot is still quite slow, I will optimize it later
+The minimax bot is still quite slow, I may optimize it later

 # setup